Table of Contents

-Curacao island is often overlooked as a top Caribbean travel destination.
+Curacao island has long been overlooked as a mainstream Caribbean travel destination.
+But people are catching on, and we understand why.

 Travelers flock to neighboring Aruba for its infamous white sandy beaches and resorts.
-More than once, after returning from a recent scouting trip to Curacao, we were asked,
+More than once, after returning from a recent scouting trip to Curacao with our own kids, we were asked,

 “Where is Curacao?”
 Is Curacao its own country?
 Why go there?
 What does it have to offer me and my family?